Mortsel

-Mortsel ([ˈmɔrtsəl]) is a city and municipality close to the city of Antwerp located in the Belgian province of Antwerp.
+Mortsel ([ˈmɔrtsəl]) is a municipality and city close to the city of Antwerp located in the Belgian province of Antwerp.
 The municipality only comprises the city of Mortsel proper.
-In 2021, Mortsel had a total population of 26,170 people.
+In 2024, Mortsel had a total population of 26,588 people which makes most densely populated municipality in Flanders with 3416 inhabitants per km².
 The total area is 7.78 km².

 Geography

 The city consists of the areas Mortsel-Dorp, Oude-God and Luithagen.
 Mortsel is bordered by Antwerp (districts Wilrijk, Berchem and Deurne), Borsbeek, Boechout, Hove, and Edegem.

 History

 Mortsel was the scene for one of the major collateral damage tragedies of World War II.
 On 5 April 1943, the Minerva car factory, then used to repair Luftwaffe planes, was the target of a bombing raid by the USAAF.
 Most bombs missed the target and hit a residential area instead, resulting in the deaths of 936 civilians, including 209 children, exceeding the civilian death toll of the Guernica raid which modern estimates put at 400.

 The last V2 launched against Antwerp also fell in Mortsel, killing 27 people, on 27 March 1945.